-I think is safe to say crispy chicken wings are my speciality, and I guess this happened because I never liked the ones in restaurants, that are usually too moist and ‘saucy’ for my taste.
+I think is safe to say crispy chicken wings are my specialty.
+I guess this happened because I never liked the ones in restaurants, which are usually too moist, ‘saucy’ and fat for my taste.
 So I worked on perfecting my technique and I’m really happy with how they turn out every time.

 - FOR CHICKEN WINGS